goldstack/goldstack/workspaces/templates-lib/packages/utils-typescript-references/README.md

-# TypeScript References Utility
+# TypeScript References Yarn Workspaces Sync Utility

 This library ensures that [project references](https://www.typescriptlang.org/docs/handbook/project-references.html) in TypeScript `tsconfig.js` files are automatically kept up to date in a project using **Yarn 2 workspaces**.

 Running this script will:

-- Add a list of all packages in the workspaces to the root `tsconfig.json` for the `"references"` attribute:
+1. Add a list of all packages in the workspaces to the root `tsconfig.json` for the `"references"` attribute:

 ```json
  "references": [